huma-engineering/huma-docs/data-collection/clinician-portal/telemedicine/scheduling-appointments.md

 ![Scheduling](./assets/Scheduling01.png)

-Select a day and time then click **Add appointment**.
+In the scheduling window, select a day and time then click **Add appointment**.
 A notification will be sent to the patient who will be able to accept or reject your appointment.

 ![Scheduling](./assets/Scheduling05.png)